nais/azurerator/README.md

 Changes in configurable metadata such as:

 - `[]Spec.PreAuthorizedApplication`
-- `[]Spec.ReplyUrls`
+- `[]Spec.ReplyUrl`
 - `Spec.LogoutUrl`

 will result in updates to the application in Azure AD so that the desired state represented in the resource is consistent with the actual state in Azure AD.

+The associated cluster resources for the `AzureAdApplication` will also be updated accordingly.

 #### 4.2.1 Credential Rotation

-Whenever the `AzureAdApplication` resource changes, the operator will regenerate a new set of credentials and associate these with the application.
+Whenever the `AzureAdApplication` resource changes, the operator will generate a new set of credentials and associate these with the application.

 In order to ensure zero downtime when rotating credentials, the following algorithm is used:

+1. If the application only has a single set of registered credentials, then these will not be revoked.
-- The newly generated set of credentials are registered to the application in Azure AD
+2. The new set of credentials are registered to the application in Azure AD
-- The previous set of credentials as denoted in `Spec.Status.PasswordKeyId` and `Spec.Status.CertificateKeyId` will not be revoked
+3. The previous set of credentials as denoted in `Spec.Status.PasswordKeyId` and `Spec.Status.CertificateKeyId` will not be revoked
-- Any other key registered in Azure AD not matching these will be revoked, i.e. any key deemed to be unused
+4. Any other key registered in Azure AD not matching either the previous nor new set will be revoked, i.e. any key deemed to be unused.
-  - The exception being there being only one set of credentials registered for the application
-- The Status subresource is updated with the identifiers for the new set of credentials
+5. The Status subresource is updated with the identifiers for the new set of credentials

 ### 4.3 Cluster Resources